fukiIsABadDog/Maelstrom/README.md

 ## Step one:
 Make sure you have a Database!
 If you don't have one you can pick up one here: https://www.microsoft.com/en-us/sql-server/sql-server-downloads
-There is plenty of documentation one how to set this up out on the web.
+There is plenty of documentation on how to set this up out on the web.

 ## Step two:
 Clone the repository!
 I recommend starting this project in VS and not VScode as it has more support for these kinds of projects out the box.